13 Best Easy-to-Use Video Editing Software for Beginners [2023]

 Price: $79.99 for Video Studio Pro, $99.99 for Video Studio Ultimate

-VideoStudio Ultimate from Corel is an easy-to-use video editing software that offers Face Effects as one of its main editing modules (the others are Edit, Effect, Color, and Lens Correction).
+VideoStudio Ultimate from Corel is an easy-to-use video editing software for anyone interested in adding unique Face Effects to their videos.
 Tools that are usually reserved for photo editing software, such as face width, skin smoothing, skin tone, and brightness, are available to use on videos with VideoStudio’s motion tracking technology.
-There’s also an Eye Size tool unique to VideoStudio that allows users to apply a bulging eye effect.

 In our test, some of Video Studio Ultimate’s tools did not work as expected, such as the new AR stickers.
 It has many of the same advanced features as PowerDirector, however, none work quite as well, which is why it is #2 on our list of best video editing software for beginners.